COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

 Do whatever you can to cool the person down.
 Try cool, wet cloths; misting with water or a garden hose or a cool bath.
 Provide cool (not ice cold) water to drink.

 Keep these heat-illness prevention tips in mind this summer:

-Edward-Elmhurst Health emergency departments — located in Elmhurst, Naperville and Plainfield — combine modern technology with comfort and care.
+Edward-Elmhurst Health Emergency Departments (EDs) located in Elmhurst and Naperville, and a freestanding emergency center in Plainfield, combine modern technology with comfort and care.

 When your medical needs can’t wait, Edward-Elmhurst Health Walk-in Clinics and Immediate Care Centers have board-certified providers ready to treat your non-emergency urgencies.